-The Warhol’s Board of Directors is composed of local, regional, and national professionals who lend their expertise to the museum’s continued success.
+The Warhol’s Advisory Board is composed of local, regional, and national professionals who lend their expertise to the museum’s continued success.
 The board’s function is to advise the director, raise funds to support major museum initiatives and exhibitions, and recruit new board members to continue the museum’s mission.

 Creative Director, Family Affair

 Freddy Anzures is the owner and creative director of Family Affair, a music-focused art gallery and design studio in San Francisco.
 He was an original member of the Apple Human Interface Group under Steve Jobs that was responsible for the conception and design of the first iPhone.
 Anzures received his Bachelor of Fine Arts in Industrial Design from Carnegie Mellon University in 1999.

 Founder, Knotzland Bowties